stanford-crfm/ecosystem-graphs/README.md

 - Add assets by filling out [this form](https://forms.gle/VqnSsZhv62hJ5rP36).
 No coding expertise required!
 - Submit a PR (run `precommit.sh` before submitting)

-To visualize and explore the ecosystem graphs, start a local server:
+To visualize and explore your changes, start a local server:

     python server.py